fkhadra/react-contexify-doc/docs/quick-start.md

 ### Assign an id to our menu

 Each `Menu` is required to have an `id`.
 The `id` is used to identify the `Menu` and to display it.
-This comes in handy when your app has multiple `Menu`.
+This comes in handy when your app has multiple `Menu`s.

-Let's store it in a variable to avoid any typo.
+Let's store it in a variable to avoid any typos.
 ```jsx
 const MENU_ID = "menu-id";
 ```

 :::info
-- Only strings are supported for the moment.
+- Only strings are supported
-- the id will also be attached to the html node
+- The id will also be attached to the html node
 :::

-### Bound the menu to a component
+### Bind the menu to a component

 Initialize the `useContextMenu` hook with the `menuId` we defined earlier.